marczak10/NBA-Stats-Inflation/README.md

 ### 🧠 3) Advanced Era Analysis
 - Visualization of **pace vs. offensive rating** over time
 - 3-point shot revolution tracked by position and volume
-- Exploration of players who were ahead of their time (e.g., Louie Dampier, Reggie Miller)
+- Exploration of players who were ahead of their time

 ---